Introduction

 In addition to the three principles, we also understand that learning can be invisible in the short term and that sustained mastery takes time.

-The school’s curriculum content is based upon the “Essential Curriculum” model.
-This involves the children being immersed in a curriculum that is coherent, progressive and appropriately sequenced to enable our pupils to develop subject-specific knowledge and skills to prepare them well for the next stages of their education.
+The school’s curriculum content is based upon a model that involves the children being immersed in a curriculum that is coherent, progressive and appropriately sequenced to enable our pupils to develop subject-specific and procedural knowledge to prepare them well for the next stages of their education.

 The curriculum implementation emphasises the importance of developing the depth of children’s learning.
-In essence, this means providing children with an increased cognitive challenge, allowing them to apply the skills which they have learnt independently in a range of contexts rather than moving them on to the next skill needlessly when they have not truly mastered it.
+In essence, this means providing children with an increased cognitive challenge, allowing them to apply their knowledge independently in a range of contexts rather than moving them on needlessly when they have not truly mastered it.

 Some of our content is subject-specific, whilst other content is combined in a cross-curricular approach.
 Continuous provision, in the form of daily routines, replaces the teaching of some aspects of the curriculum and, in other cases, provides retrieval practice for previously learned content.